epfl-ada/ada-2023-project-mandarinecorp/README.md

 ## Analyses to be conducted

-For all these analyses, dataframes are made for each language called : _language code_ _PhiloVIEWS
+For all these analyses, dataframes are made for each language called : _language code_ _PhiloVIEWS (eg : en_PhiloVIEWS)

 Headers for the dataframe :
 - article : name of the page/philosophy of interest